Normation/rudder-api-doc/src/api_v2/datasources.md

     @apiParam (Mono) {String=
                      "scheduled",
                      "notscheduled"} runParameters.schedule.type     "scheduled": enable periodic update; "notscheduled": disable them
-    @apiParam (Mono) {Int}           runParameters.schedule.duration duration in minutes between the end of an update, and the start of the following.
+    @apiParam (Mono) {Int}           runParameters.schedule.duration duration in seconds between the end of an update, and the start of the following.
     @apiParam (Mono) {JSON}          type                            Define and configure data source type.
 For now, only "http" data source is supported.
 See below for its Configuration
-    @apiParam (Mono) {String="http"} type.name                       Data source type name.
+    @apiParam (Mono) {String="HTTP"} type.name                       Data source type name.
 Only "http" is supported for now.
     @apiParam (Mono) {JSON}          type.parameters                 Data source type specific parameters.
 See below for HTTP data source parameters.

     @apiParam (HTTP) {String}              url            URL to contact.
 Rudder expansion available.
     @apiParam (HTTP) {String="GET","POST"} requestMethod  HTTP method to use to contact the URL.
+    @apiParam (HTTP) {JSON}                headers        Represent HTTP headers for the query.
+JSON array of {"name":"xxx","value":"yyy"}.
+Rudder expansion available.
-    @apiParam (HTTP) {JSON}                headers        A JSON object of "header-key":"header-value" to add to the query.
-Rudder expansion available in value.
+    @apiParam (HTTP) {JSON}                headers        Represent HTTP parameters for the query.
+JSON  array of {"name":"xxx","value":"yyy"}.
+Rudder expansion available.
     @apiParam (HTTP) {String}              path           JSON path (as defined in https://github.com/jayway/JsonPath/, without the leading "$.") to find the interesting sub-json or string/number/boolean value in the answer.
 Let empty to use the whole answer as value.
     @apiParam (HTTP) {Boolean}             checkSsl       Check SSL certificate validity for https.
 Must be set to false for self-signed certificate
-    @apiParam (HTTP) {Int}                 requestTimeout Timeout in minute for each HTTP request
+    @apiParam (HTTP) {Int}                 requestTimeout Timeout in seconds for each HTTP request
     @apiParam (HTTP) {JSON}                requestMode    Configure the strategy used to query the HTTP data source.
 For now, only a node by node strategy is available (see below)
     @apiParam (HTTP) {String="byNode"}     requestMode.name Name of the strategy to use.
 For now, only available is "byNode": make one request for each node